siddheshsonawane07/siddheshsonawane07/README.md

 ## Client Work

 <sub>Private codebases.
-Happy to walk through the architecture on a call.</sub>
+Happy to walk through any of these on a call.</sub>

 #### Stadium Operations Platform
-`React 18` `TypeScript` `Express` `PostgreSQL` `Supabase Auth` `Railway`
+<sub>Two-venue concessions operator · `React` `TypeScript` `Express` `PostgreSQL` `Railway`</sub>

-Automated a manual per-game-day financial close — invoice handling from 10–15 min to under 2 min.
-Caught a **100% revenue double-count**: vendor invoice gross equalled POS gross to the cent, doubling every game day.
-New venue onboarding is a 30-second admin toggle, not a release.
-1,265 tests · 90 endpoints · 57 migrations under CI.
+- Invoice processing dropped from **15 minutes to under 2** — roughly **35 hours of finance time back every month**.
+- Found revenue being **counted twice, every game day**.
+Every margin and forecast figure the business planned against was wrong until it was fixed.
+- Opening a new venue went from a **release cycle to a 30-second toggle** — and it's reversible.

 #### Business Directory & Subscriptions
-`Next.js 15` `React 19` `TypeScript` `Supabase` `Stripe` `Docker`

-Passwordless self-service billing for owners with no platform account — moved billing support off the queue.
-Killed a **double-charge defect pre-production**: free→paid and paid→paid are different Stripe paths; merging them bills twice.
-132 route handlers · 177 SSR pages · 12 webhook-driven billing modules.
+<sub>Subscription marketplace · `Next.js` `TypeScript` `Supabase` `Stripe`</sub>

+- Business owners manage their own billing without an account, taking subscription and payment questions **off the support queue** — self-serve resolves at **$1–4 against $17–25** for an assisted ticket.
+- Caught existing subscribers being **charged twice on upgrade** — before it reached a single customer.
+- Merged duplicate billing identities so one payer gets one invoice, ending a recurring reconciliation headache.

 #### Cultural Heritage Archive App
-`Expo SDK 57` `React Native` `React 19` `TypeScript` `Supabase` `TanStack Query`
+<sub>Community archive, mobile · `React Native` `Expo` `TypeScript` `Supabase`</sub>

-Contributor setup from 2–5 days to **one command, no network** — a second DataSource implementation runs the whole app offline.
-**Zero writable surface**: 17 tables grant no direct write; reads via 13 views, writes via 41 `SECURITY DEFINER` functions.
-Fixed a signup trigger that bricked account creation forever on a username collision.
+- Fixed signup **permanently locking people out** — anyone whose username collided lost their account for good, not just on the first try.
+- New contributors productive in **one command instead of 2–5 days** of setup, so volunteer help actually converts into work.

 #### 3PL Logistics Lead-Gen Site
-`Next.js 16` `React 19` `TypeScript` `Plain CSS` `Cloudflare`

-WordPress rebuild, sub-2s.
-Core Web Vitals as a shipping gate: 90+ Lighthouse, LCP < 2.5s, CLS < 0.1, INP < 200ms.
-Three runtime dependencies — `next`, `react`, `react-dom`.
-No UI kit, no icon library.
+<sub>Third-party logistics provider · `Next.js` `TypeScript` `Cloudflare`</sub>

+- Rebuilt a slow WordPress site to load in **under 2 seconds** — the band Google ties to conversion lifts of up to **27%**, and **8.3% more form submissions per 0.1s** saved on lead-gen pages.
-Pulled fabricated testimonials and unapproved pricing before launch.
+- Pulled **fabricated testimonials and unapproved pricing** before launch.
+An FTC problem, not a copy problem.

 ---